Ayomid18/alx-system_engineering-devops/0x00-shell_basics/README.md

 -cd is used to change working directory to user's home directory<br/>
 -ls -l is used to list files in long format <br/>
 -ls -la is used to list current directory content including hidden files <br/>
+-ls -na is used to display current directory contents,long format,with user and group IDs displayed numerically,and hidden files <br/>